tfabris/BlueGigaEmpeg/README.txt

                         |
                   WT32i PCM_CLK

-Finally, make sure that the variable "btAudioRoutingControlString", which is set elsewhere in this code, is configured to be the one which uses the I2S digital audio instead of the analog audio.
+Finally, make sure that the variable "digitalAudio", which is a boolean flag in the Arduino code sketch in this project, is set to "true" so that the digital audio input on the WT32i chip is used, instead of the default analog input.

 ----------------------------------------------------------------------------